mcboyd-bu/Website/docs/gettingStarted/computerSetup/visualStudioCode.rst

 Live Share
 """"""""""
 `VS Code Live Share <https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare>`_ allows multiple users to edit the same file simultaneously, just like a Google Doc.
-Install live share from the extensions menu just like we installed the Python extension.
+Install live share from the Extensions menu just like we installed the Python extension.

 .. image:: /assets/img/computerSetup/VSCodeLiveShare.*
   :width: 100%
   :align: center

+Spell Checker
+"""""""""""""

+If you wish to add a spell checker, we recommend the `Code Spell Checker <https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker>`_ extension by Street Side Software.
+It properly handles camelCase and snake_case, making it useful for checking both comments and variable names.
+Misspelled words are shown with a blue underline, and you can see suggestions by selecting the word and pressing ``Ctrl + .``.

 =======================
 Optional Customizations